Jomy10/wasm-lang-temp/README.md

 This is a temporary repo until I come up with a good name for the language.

+Be shure to check out the [discussions](https://github.com/jomy10/wasm-lang-temp/discussions) tab for syntax discussions.

 [wat-conversion-syntax](wat-conversion-syntax) now contains examples of function in the language and their underlying wasm representation